Editorial Staff and Contributors

 Bone density also plays a role in bone health.
 Bone density is determined in part by the amount of calcium, phosphorus, and other minerals contained within the framework of the bone.
 As the mineral content of a bone (especially calcium) decreases, the bone becomes weaker.
 Getting enough calcium and vitamin D and exercising regularly can help ensure that bones stay strong throughout life.

-An estimated 10 million Americans have osteoporosis; 80% are women.
+An estimated 10 million Americans have osteoporosis 80% of whom are women.

 NIH Osteoporosis and Related Bone Diseases National Resource Center